AcKuber/appointment-system/README.md

 ## About The Project

-TThis is online appointment system which allows user to book appointment with any officer.
+This is online appointment system which allows user to book appointment with any officer.
 It contains three entity Officer, Visitor and Activity.